Good Vibrations? A Qualitative Study of Co-Creation, Communication, Flow, and Trust in Vibe Coding: Methodology and Research Questions

 \item \textbf{RQ2--\code{Practice}:} \textit{Why} do programmers vibe code and \textit{when} do they do it? \item \textbf{RQ3--\code{Perceptions}:} What are the \textit{perceptions} towards vibe coding? \item \textbf{RQ4--\code{Pain Points}:} What are the \textit{challenges} and \textit{risks} associated with vibe coding? \item \textbf{RQ5--\code{Best Practice}:} What \textit{best practices} are emerging to handle these challenges?

 \end{itemize}

-These initial questions were developed via discussions between all authors over a series weekly meetings.
-To aid in question construction, authors engaged in a process of prolonged engagement~\cite{guba1989fourth}, reading hundreds of vibe coding posts across various social media platforms.
+These initial questions were developed via discussions between all authors over a series of weekly meetings from May to August 2025.
+To aid in question construction, authors engaged in a process of prolonged engagement~\cite{guba1989fourth}, reading hundreds of vibe coding posts across two social media platforms.
 In qualitative research, research questions serve as orienting tools; they help guide data collection, coding, and interpretation, but they can change over the research process and do not always lend themselves to neat, definitive answers~\cite{agee2009developing}.
 While we consider all of these questions in our analysis, we do not organize our findings as one-to-one answers.
-For clarity and coherence, we conclude the results section with a summary in Section~\ref{sec:resultssummary} that maps each research question to the most relevant findings.
+For traceability and coherence, we conclude the results section with a summary in Section~\ref{sec:resultssummary} that maps each research question to the most relevant findings.